 At any given instant in time, our five senses are assaulted with about 14,000,000 separate bits of information every second!
 The “bandwidth of human consciousness” can take in and process only about 18-20 bits of external information per second.
 In fact, there is a web-shaped group of cells at the base of our brains called “the reticular activating system” with which we were created in order to “filter” incoming sensory information—otherwise, we would go on “overload” and our brains would be “fried” instantly by those millions of bits of incoming data every second.

 Thus, any free will choice we make at any given moment in time is based, first, upon our very faulty and untrustworthy memory of past events and information we have stored in our conscious and subconscious “memory banks” in terms of images and remembered experiences.
 Second, such a free will choice is based upon only 18 bits of data available to us at the moment we make our decision, not upon the 14 million bits of data we would need to process in order to make a full and complete choice or decision in that given situation.

-The only factors that assist us in making the “best” choices and decisions in given situations are that if we are Jesus-believers we are continually coming to know the truth more and more as we come to know Jesus progressively more intimately—because He is THE Truth.
+The only factors that assist us in making the “best” choices and decisions in given situations are that if we are followers of Jesus, we are continually coming to know the truth more and more as we come to know Jesus progressively more intimately—because He is THE Truth.
 Knowing Him helps us make better, more informed decisions and choices, but they will always remain limited because we will always remain finite, limited beings.
 Only God is infinite and unlimited, and only God can make genuine “free will” choices and decisions.

 Here’s sort of a bottom-line statement about this entire matter: We humans feel we’re completely free to choose; on the contrary we’re probably not nearly as free to choose as we like to convince ourselves—and tell ourselves—we’re free to choose.